-I currently work for VIPkid teaching English to children in China (I’ve also strongly considered Magic Ears, but don’t have time in my schedule for both right now).
+I currently work for VIPkid teaching English to children in China.
 I love this job.
 This job allows me to travel and live full time in our RV with my sons while still making a living.
 The job itself is fun and rewarding.
 I get to talk to and be silly with kids from the other side of the world.

 The positives about the job: